 Moonshine Ranch, at 6,200 deeded acres, is one of the finest mountain hunting properties in the western United States.
 With elevations ranging from 7,500 to 10,000 feet, this property boasts an incredibly diverse and stunning landscape with irrigated meadows, high mountain lakes and ponds, seeps, springs, seasonal creeks, and old-growth aspen and timber stands.
-The ranch is a home to high numbers of elk and mule deer, and is one of the few properties in Colorado that can consistently produce 340”+ bulls and 180”+ mule deer.
+The ranch is home to high numbers of elk and mule deer and is one of the few properties in Colorado that can consistently produce 340”+ bulls and 180”+ mule deer.
 The ranch easily accommodates 200 mother cows year-round.
-Moonshine is handsomely improved with a 2015 lodge, manager’s home, guest cabin, a 120×70 heated shop, and cattle facilities.
+Moonshine is handsomely improved and very well maintained with a 2015 lodge, manager’s home, guest cabin, a 70×120 heated shop, and cattle facilities.
 The 2018 Spring Fire burned 60-70% of the ranch.
 Pre-burn, the property was worth almost double the current price.
 While the burn has indeed affected the viewsheds, if anything, the hunting has improved since the burn.
 The “burn discount” is more than priced into this incredible property.

 The lower elevations of the ranch are comprised of irrigated and non-irrigated meadows traversed by cottonwood-lined creeks and rolling Gambel Oak/Ponderosa ridges and mesas.
-The higher portions of the ranch are dominated by a classic high-country ecosystem, with huge stands of mature aspen, fir and spruce and pastoral mountain meadows.
-The entire property is blessed with an abundance of water, including 3 seasonal creeks traversing miles across the ranch, and countless high mountain ponds, seeps, springs and bogs.
+The higher portions of the ranch are dominated by a classic high-country ecosystem, with stands of mature aspen, fir, and spruce, and pastoral mountain meadows.
+The entire property is blessed with an abundance of water, including 3 seasonal creeks traversing miles across the ranch, and countless high mountain ponds, seeps, springs, and bogs.

 - Average annual precipitation: 50.0 inches